596acres/urbanreviewer/plans/Brooklyn/Coney Island I/index.md

 ---
 layout: plan
-title: "Coney Island I"
+title: Coney Island I
 permalink: index.html
+published: true
 ---

-Coney Island I was adopted in 1968, last revised in 2006, and expired in 2008.
-The plan includes residential, commercial, community facility, manufacturing, and heavy commercial uses along with public and semi-public improvements.
+The Coney Island I plan was adopted in 1968, last revised in 2006, and expired in 2008.
+It includes residential, commercial, community facility, manufacturing, and heavy commercial uses along with public and semi-public improvements for lots in the plan area.